 EXCHANGES | RETURNS | REFUNDS

-You are more than welcome to exchange your item for a different size/style by doing the following
+You are more than welcome to exchange your item within 3 months of purchase for a different size/style by doing the following

 - Return the item(s) to PO Box 2026 Hackham SA 5163, Australia

 - Include a note for what product you would like to exchange for the item you have returned.

 Please ensure when you are fitting our products that you do not do up the buckles as this will mark the leather and will not be able to be returned.
 Instead thread through the keepers until you are happy with the style and fit.